Doing An Editing Business Differently

 As an IT assistant during college…

 I got to assist in writing a cybersecurity newsletter that broke down complex technical stories into actionable ways to protect yourself online.
-Just a couple of years of this work led to me taking over the helm of that monthly newsletter to this very day, sharing important cyber news stories and tips for a 50,000+ organization to bolster cybersecurity awareness and to protect their employees and company assets.
+Just a couple of years of this work led to me taking over the helm of that monthly newsletter to this very day, sharing important cyber news stories and tips for a 5,000+ organization to bolster cybersecurity awareness—to protect their employees and company assets.

 In my university’s sports media office…